-306. Lawmakers should modernise the conflict of laws rules to avoid the ambiguities raised by traditional solutions (i.e. the lex rei (carta) sitae principle), and introduce a solution based on the relevant intermediary as the main connecting factor.
-Additionally a specification of that solution may be recommendable.
+306.-Lawmakers should modernise the conflict of laws rules to avoid the ambiguities raised by traditional solutions (i.e. the lex rei (carta) sitae principle), and introduce a solution based on the relevant intermediary as the main connecting factor.
+Additionally a specification of that solution may be recommendable, focused on either (a) an objective element, the location.
 Article 4(1) of the Hague Securities Convention, for example, calls for the "law in force in the State expressly agreed in the account agreement as the State whose law governs the account agreement or, if the account agreement expressly provides that another law is applicable to all such issues, that other law" provided that the relevant intermediary has an office in that State.
-In the EU, as another example, the Directives on Settlement Finality and Financial Collateral establish that the applicable law is that of the place where the relevant intermediary maintains the securities account for the account holder.
+In the EU, as another example, the Directives on Settlement Finality and Financial Collateral establish that the applicable law is that of the place where the relevant intermediary maintains the securities account; or (b) a subjective element, an agreement between for the account holder and the relevant intermediary.

+307.306.
 In transparent systems, in particular, lawmakers should be aware that additional clarifications may be required.
 In principle, in these systems, the "relevant intermediary" for the purpose of determining the applicable law may be the CSD, where the accounts are maintained in the name of the ultimate investors.